 (Body shape and physical characteristics)

-Gastric dilatation volvulus (Bloat/Torsion (stomach) fills with air and can twist – requires urgent vet treatment) A problem in deep chested breeds.
+- Gastric dilatation volvulus (GDV) (Bloat/Torsion (stomach) A problem in deep chested breeds.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 12.2 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.8 (parents should be lower)

 DNA Tests Available